kencotan/data_transform_assignment/README.md

 2. Transform the data in staging, and
 3. Load the transformed results into the datamart.
 4. Create one table for each metric to be monitored!
+5. Additional points if you create daily partition table for table 1 and 2

 # Submission Guidelines
 1. Query/Script for extracting, transforming, and loading the data.